 6. Stanford Graduate School of Business: Space Counts

-Back at Stanford University, the Graduate School of Business (GSB) was no longer supporting its teaching methodologies, undermining its ability to stay competitive with peer institutions.
+Back at Stanford University, the Graduate School of Business (GSB) no longer supported its teaching methodologies, undermining its ability to stay competitive with peer institutions.
 For the GSB, MKThink conducted an extensive stay-or-go analysis that assessed the utilization and needs of current facilities.
-This was our first foray into an analytic, data-driven approach to space, occupancy, and utilization, in connection to the organization and culture we were serving.
+This was our first foray into an analytic, data-driven approach to space, occupancy, and utilization in connection to the organization and culture we were serving.
 Informed by stakeholder interviews, site observations, and surveys of peer institutions, the project team defined optimal design criteria and space requirements and proposed three strategic alternatives.
 The GSB opted to relocate its campus on an accelerated schedule.
 The Knight Management Center opened its doors in April 2011.

 7. Mission Bay Pavilions: Small is the New Big

 Small projects can have a big impact.
 We tested this thesis in 2007 when developing the abandoned lot under Highway 280 in San Francisco into what is now Mission Creek Sports Park.
-After negotiating requirements with the San Francisco Redevelopment Agency, MKThink transformed this former brownfield into a community resource featuring creek-side park with basketball, volleyball, and tennis courts.
+After negotiating requirements with the San Francisco Redevelopment Agency, MKThink transformed this former brownfield into a community resource featuring a creek-side park with basketball, volleyball, and tennis courts.
 Anchoring the park at either end are the Kayak House and the Maintenance Pavilion, which stylishly house recreation equipment and public restrooms.
-With their design, we created delight while staying cost and schedule conscious.
+With their design, we created delight while staying cost and schedule-conscious.
 In 2009, urban design critic John King wrote: "Kayak House is the most lyrical shed you'll ever see.
 It also delivers a moral: The public infrastructure around us need never be mundane."

 8. Stanford d.school: Architecture Out of the Way

 If small was the new big, could we consider a new paradigm altogether?
 What if architecture were a framework, an infrastructure for human activity and dynamism?
-What if it "got out of the way," so that people could populate and flexibly reconfigure their space for their evolving needs?
+What if it "got out of the way" so people could populate and flexibly reconfigure their space for their evolving needs?
 Our Stanford d.school design accomplishes just that.
-In 2008-2009, MKThink restored the historic Peterson Building with a design of space that has become the hub for Stanford’s creative groups, bringing the Hasso Plattner Institute of Design, The Design Group, and the Center for Design Research under one roof.
+In 2008-2009, MKThink restored the historic Peterson Building with a design of space that has become the hub for Stanford's creative groups, bringing the Hasso Plattner Institute of Design, The Design Group, and the Center for Design Research under one roof.
 The d.school space is the physical expression of design-thinking—fueling brainstorming, rapid prototyping, and the cross-pollination of ideas.
-In the d.school founders' own words: "The whole culture of the place says, ‘we’re looking for better ideas...’
+In the d.school founders' own words: "The whole culture of the place says, 'we're looking for better ideas...'
 Every element is meant to stir innovation."